CooperstoneLab/PhenolicsDB/README.md

 ## List of metabolites

-In the `extdata` directory you will find all the `.mzml` files for all standards, as well as the structure tables to be used jointly with [MS2extract](https://cooperstonelab.github.io/MS2extract/).
+In the `extdata` directory you will find all the `.mzML` files for all standards, as well as the structure tables to be used jointly with [MS2extract](https://cooperstonelab.github.io/MS2extract/).